 The Value of Mentorship

-Carlton always knew the culinary arts would be part of his professional life.
 “I learned the kitchen basics working at my family’s catering business,” says Carlton.
-“My grandma was an amazing cook known for her pecan pie and peach cobbler and by far the driving influence behind my career in the restaurant business.”
+“My grandma was an amazing cook known for her pecan pie and peach cobbler, and she was by far the leading influence behind my career in the restaurant business.”

-Food was certainly a focus of family life, but wine, not so much.
+Food, not wine, was certainly a focus of family life.
 “No one in my family drank wine,” says Carlton.
-Little did he know that wine would play a big part in his future—today he is sommelier at The Little Nell, the only five-star, five-diamond hotel and resort in Aspen, CO.
+Little did he know that wine would play a big part in his future—today he is master sommelier and wine director at The Little Nell, the only five-star, five-diamond hotel and resort in Aspen, CO.

 The path to his current job was sprinkled with supportive mentors every step of the way.
-While attending Anacostia Senior High School, Carlton joined the Careers Through Culinary Arts Program (C-CAP), whose mission is to break the cycle of poverty through the culinary arts, donate supplies, offer mentorships, and connect kids to internships and jobs.
-Carlton counts C-CAP founder and chairman Richard Grausman and chef-instructor Ian Barthley ’90 as early mentors.
+While attending Anacostia Senior High School, Carlton joined the Careers Through Culinary Arts Program (C-CAP), where he met early mentors C-CAP founder and chairman Richard Grausman and chef-instructor Ian Barthley ’90.
 Through the program Carlton was awarded a full scholarship to the CIA.
 “C-CAP made all the difference in my life.
 There is absolutely no way I would be where I am now without the mentorship and support of C-CAP.”

-To prepare for culinary school, Carlton got a job at the Four Seasons in Washington, DC while still in high school.
+To prepare for culinary school, Carlton got a job at the Four Seasons in Washington, DC.
 “I worked as a prep cook and garde manger using ingredients I had never seen before,” Carlton says.
 “Executive Chef Doug Anderson was awesome.
 He helped prepare me for culinary exams and said I could learn a lot by reading cookbooks.
-I had a big library before I went to the CIA.”
+I had a big library before I even went to the CIA.”

-With plenty of experience Carlton felt at ease in his culinary classes, but one experience really stood out for him.
+With plenty of experience under his belt, Carlton felt at ease in his culinary classes.
+However, one experience really stood out for him.
 “The wine class with Steven Kolpan was a revelation to me,” he explains.
 “It opened my eyes to a completely new world.
 I went to all the tutoring sessions to learn as much as I could about wine and I was fortunate to get a scholarship to accompany Professor Kolpan to Italy, specifically Piedmont, Tuscany, and Emilia Romagna.”

-Heading back to his hometown Carlton landed at CityZen at The Mandarin Hotel with Eric Ziebold, a protégé of Thomas Keller and “the most influential chef in my career.
-It’s also where I met Sommelier Andrew Myers.
-He really got me interested in wine again, taught me how to blind-taste wine, and gave me books to read.
-Within three to four months I signed up for the introductory level sommelier exam and passed.”
+Heading back to his hometown, Carlton landed at CityZen at The Mandarin Hotel with Eric Ziebold, a protégé of Thomas Keller and “the most influential chef in my career.
+It was there that I also met Sommelier Andrew Myers.”
+Myers invited Carlton to join a group of Washington sommeliers working towards Master Sommelier certification under the tutelage of Kathryn Morgan.

 Carlton would continue his studies while being part of the opening crew of Ziebold’s Sou’Wester restaurant, where he designed the wine, beer, and cocktail menu, and served as sommelier and assistant manager.
-He passed The Court of Master Sommelier’s Advanced Sommelier exam in 2009, and in 2010 was named a Rising Star from StarChefs.com and received the Stevan Porter Emerging Hospitality Leader of the Year Award from the American Hotel & Lodging Association.
+He passed The Court of Master Sommelier’s Advanced Sommelier exam in 2009.

-When given the opportunity to move to Colorado and work at The Little Nell, Carlton jumped at the chance with the full blessing and support of Chef Ziebold.
-“I’ve spent all my life in DC except for college and I wanted to live in another part of the country.
+When given the opportunity to move to Colorado and work at The Little Nell, Carlton jumped at the chance.
+“I’ve spent all my life in DC, except for college, and I wanted to live in another part of the country.
 The quality of life in Aspen is amazing.”